DevExpress/devextreme-documentation/concepts/05 UI Components/Drawer/Getting Started with Navigation Drawer/15 Implement Navigation.md

 ---

-Run the code, open the **Drawer**, and click its items to change the views.
+Run the code, open the Drawer, and click its items to change the views.